 The NWHU has experienced a surge in syphilis incidence in the region since August 1, 2018, extending into late summer of 2019.
-Incidence began to decrease in fall of 2019, and has been relatively stable since then throughout 2020, albeit still higher than historical averages.
+Incidence began to decrease in fall of 2019, and has been relatively stable since then throughout most of 2020, but we have seen an increase again since October 2020.
 The NWHU will continue to periodically monitor and report on the situation as it develops.